 When Uri visits his accountant's house, he arrives in a silver S Class Mercedes Benz.
 Moments later, when his bodyguard is shown waiting outside, he is sitting in a black Audi A8.
 See more »

 People ask the question... what's a RocknRolla?
 And I tell 'em - it's not about drums, drugs, and hospital drips, oh no. There's more there than that, my friend.
 We all like a bit of the good life - some the money, some the drugs, others the sex game, the glamour, or the fame.
 But a RocknRolla, oh, he's different.
 Why?
 Because a real RocknRolla wants the fucking lot.

 There is a scene in the closing credits: the complete scene of One Two dancing with Handsome Bob at the gay bar.
 See more »

-Licensed courtesy of Cherry Red Recordings LTD See more »
+Licensed Courtesy of Ace Records LTD See more »

 Was this review helpful to you?